 Puppy-proof your home You will need to take a few precautions to protect your little dog and house because little dogs love to traverse with their mouths.
 Try to expel all the delicate things from the region where you intend to keep your pup.
 Close all the lower windows and keep every single electrical string covered to avoid any mispenning.
 Get tall trash for him to get into, which is too large to even consider knocking over.
 Keep away the pup from all the toxic cleaning chemical substances for safety purposes.

 Give space to the pup The kitchen or washroom remains generally warm, so it is a perfect spot for his bed during the daytime.
 At night, you can let your little dog in his crate in your room.
-The motive behind this is to help you to hear him during the night, to know whether he requires anything or want to go outside to relieve himself at any point.
+The motive behind this is to help you to hear him during the night, to know whether he requires anything or wants to go outside to relieve himself at any point.

 Purchase two metal bowls It is advisable to have two separate bowls for food and water.
-The metal bowls are generally considered because these are superior to glass since they remain cleaner.
+Metal bowls are generally considered because they are superior to glass since they remain cleaner.
 If you have different pets also at your home, make sure that each pet is having their separate bowls for food and water to maintain a strategic distance from the struggle.
 At feeding time, it’s your duty to ensure each pet gets the sustenance that they need without getting into any type of fight.

 Get the little dog comfortable in your home Your puppy may be scared when acquainted with his new home for the first time.
-Give him additional affection and consideration those initial days.
+Give him additional affection and consideration during those initial days.
 While wearing a light chain, let your young puppy examine various parts of the house and yard while you chase after him.
 You don’t need to show him everything on the first day, yet the basic zones are a decent start.

 Protect your puppy Dogs can be quite inquisitive, and even if you pay attention to them, there may still be chances occasionally, that they get out of your sight and get lost.
 For this purpose, seeking advice from pet care professionals such as PuppyJoy.net can help you understand what’s going wrong.
 Or you can wear your young pup a customisable neckline with a label that has all your contact information.
-The tag should have all the necessary details, including your pup’s name with your address and telephone number.
+The engraved pet tag should have all the necessary details, including your pup’s name with your address and telephone number.

 Get him quality puppy food Although young puppies generally like Kibble, home-cooked food, and a raw diet, it is essential to first examine with your veterinarian.
 When you initially get your puppy at home, ask the raiser or rescue group about the food that your little dog likes when they were with them.
-You can even proceed with the diet which they were having at a previous home.
+You can even proceed with the diet that they were having at a previous home.
 If you want to roll out a new diet for your puppy, it is advisable to wait for half a month, and then progress to the new step by step.
 Changing foods unexpectedly can negatively affect puppy health and cause vomiting or diarrhoea.

-Give a pup bed You should seriously think about getting a crate with a box pad, or a cuddle home, or a basket with plenty of towels.
+Give a pup bed You should seriously think about getting a crate with a box pad, a cuddle home, or a basket with plenty of towels.
 Make sure whatever you pick, it should be soft, clean, comfortable, and dry.
-Try to have a blanket also in the basket in case the pup feels some cold.
+Try to have a blanket also in the basket in case the pup feels cold.
 Again, if you are having different pets, then each pet should have different bedding.